MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                        <h3>Microsoft SharePoint</h3>
                         <p>by <a href="https://www.raytion.com">Raytion</a></p>
                         <p>Connector for SharePoint on-premises instances.
 Indexes sites, webs, modern (SharePoint 2016 and later) and classic pages, wiki pages, OneNote documents, list items, tasks, calendar items, attachments, and files in near real time.
 The connector fully supports SharePoint's built-in user and group management, as well as installations with Active Directory but also OAuth providers like SiteMinder and Okta.
 The connector comes with support for Basic, NTLM, and Kerberos authentication.
-6th generation Raytion search connector.</p>
+Sixth generation Raytion search connector.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.raytion.com/connectors/raytion-sharepoint-connector"><font color="0065BA">More details</font></a>
                         </p>